telecombcn-dl/2017-dlai-team5/README.md

 #### Theoretical Foundations

 <p style="text-align: justify">
-A3C is short for Asynchronous Advantage Actor Critic and belongs to the family of the so-called Actor-Critic (from now on, just AC) family of algorithms inside Reinforcement Learning.
+A3C is short for Asynchronous Advantage Actor Critic and belongs to the family of the so-called Actor-Critic (from now on, just AC) algorithms inside Reinforcement Learning.
 </p>

 <p style="text-align: justify">